tfwillems/HipSTR/README.md

 HipSTR doesn't currently have multi-threaded support, but there are several options available to accelerate analyses:

 1. Analyze each chromosome in parallel using the **--chrom** option.
 For example, **--chrom chr2** will only genotype the BED regions on chr2
-2. Pool reads with identical sequences using the **--pool-seqs** option.
-This will cause HipSTR to combine base quality scores across identical sequences and align each unique sequence instead of each unique read.
-If you're analyzing large population datasets, this may result in a 5-10x speedup
-3. Utilize the length-based genotyper instead of the sequence-based genotyper using the **--len-genotyper** flag.
+2. Utilize the length-based genotyper instead of the sequence-based genotyper using the **--len-genotyper** flag.
 This will vastly accelerate analyses, but it only considers the sizes of indels in reads independently.
 As a result, it is incapable of determining the exact sequence of an STR and is susceptible to alignment errors
-4. If you have hundreds of BAM files, we recommend that you merge them into a more manageable number (10-100) using the `samtools merge` command.
+3. If you have hundreds of BAM files, we recommend that you merge them into a more manageable number (10-100) using the `samtools merge` command.
 Large numbers of BAMs can lead to slow disk IO and poor performance

 ## Call Filtering